 THE ELDER SCROLLS 6 RELEASE DATE

 But this hasn’t stopped the hype around The Elder Scrolls 6 getting the better of some.
-Analyst Michael Pachter, in 2016, optimistically predicted that The Elder Scrolls 6 release date would be in 2017.
+Analyst Michael Pachter, in 2016, optimistically predicted that The Elder Scrolls 6 release date would be in 2017, which is clearly very, very wrong.

 — Pete Hines (@DCDeacon) December 27, 2016